 However, in contrast to the generally good value and fruity style emanating from this area of Mallorca, a few boutique wineries are also crafting low yield, powerful wines that have found favor with discerning clientele abroad.
 These so-called boutique outfits release minuscule amounts of powerful, structured wines, which again might be comparable to the wines of Priorat or Montsant in Catalunya.
 The net result is that this region offers something for every palate – lighter whites, straight-forward fruity reds, or age-worthy ‘serious’ wines.

 In addition to Mallorca’s two D.O.s, the island has another designation: Serra de Tramuntana-Costa Nord, which was recognized in 2007.
-This Vino de La Tierra region covers the north-west coast of the island and has approximately 40 hectares of mainly Cabernet Sauvignon, Mallet, and Manto Negro planted.
+This Vino de La Tierra region covers the northwest coast of the island and has approximately 40 hectares of mainly Cabernet Sauvignon, Mallet, and Manto Negro planted.
 Some good fruity styles are being produced, and the area offers excellent value compared to the more prestigious regions of mainland Spain.
-There is also a generic Illes Balears designation for Vino de La Tierra wines that can originate from any of the four Balearic Islands.
+There is also a generic Illes Balears designation for Vino de La Tierra wines from any of the four Balearic Islands.
 Mallorcan growers are entitled to use this lower rank for wines that cannot qualify for D.O. status.
 About 300 hectares and 37 wineries currently use the designation.

 Ibiza, the hedonistic hotspot of the Balearic Islands, also has a thriving small winemaking community, some crafting delicious wines that sadly few outsiders ever enjoy.
 Although Ibiza – like Menorca and Formentera – has no D.O. to its name, it does have a Vino De La Tierra designation, which it acquired in 1996.
 It is true that compared to Mallorca, vine growing here is a tiny enterprise, with about 30 hectares of vineyards in the west of the island and only a handful of wineries producing wines of any note.
 Historical evidence suggests that the Phoenicians planted the first vineyards on the island.
 Although no industry ever fully developed over the centuries and vine growing remained largely a hobby for the island, the wines only served to family and friends.